thomasabishop/systems-obscure/src/posts/self-hosting-2-dns-tls.md

 This command does quite a lot.
-It creates a temporary web server on port 80 and then sends a request to [Let's Encrypt](https://letsencrypt.org/) (the body responsible for generating certificates), asking for a "challenge" to prove domain ownership.
+It creates a temporary web server on port 80 and then sends a request to [Let's Encrypt](https://letsencrypt.org/) (the body responsible for generating the certificates), asking for a "challenge" to prove domain ownership.
 Let's Encrypt will send a token to `certbot` and `certbot` will dutifully place the token in a file that is served at a URL over port 80.
 Let's Encrypt will then make an HTTP request to this URL ( e.g